10 Everyday Cube-Shaped Objects: Real-Life Examples of Cube Things

 2. Rubik’s Cube

 Oh!
-So many hours have been spent solving the Rubik’s cube.
-Rubik’s cube makes it easier to map all six faces, as they all are differently color-coded when solved.
-It has 12 edges and 8 vertices and the length of all sides are equal.
+So many hours have been spent solving the Rubik’s Cube.
+Rubik’s Cube makes it easier to map all six faces, as they are all differently color-coded when solved.
+It has 12 edges and 8 vertices, and the length of all sides is equal.
 This makes the faces square-shaped.
-All the angles of the Rubik’s cube measure 90 degrees.
+All the angles of the Rubik’s Cube measure 90 degrees.
 Such properties make it a perfect cube!

 3. Ice Cubes